sunfounder/picar-x/docs/source/ezblock_grayscale.rst

 Test Grayscale Module
 ==============================

-PiCar-X has a Grayscale sensor modulefor your implementing some fun experiments, such as walking along the line, detecting cliffs and so on.
-Its three detection probes will read the value according to the detected color shades, such as pure black reading is "0".
+PiCar-X includes a Grayscale module for implementing line-following, cliff detection, and other fun experiments.
+The Grayscale module has three detection sensors that will each report a value according to the shade of color detected by the sensor.
+For example, a sensor reading the shade of pure black will return a value of “0”.

 **TIPS**

 .. image:: img/block/sp210512_115406.png

-You can use this block to read the value of one of the probes of the Grayscale module.
+Use the **Grayscale module** block to read the value of one of the sensors.
+In the example above, the “A0” sensor is the sensor on the far left of the PiCar-X. Use the drop-down arrow to change the sensor to “A1” (center sensor), or “A2” (far right sensor).

 .. image:: img/block/sp210512_120023.png

-You may want to use **List** block to simplify your program.
-When you need to store the values of the three probes of Grayscale module, you do not have to set three variables.
-Set one as a List.
+The program is simplified with a **create list with** block.
+A **List** is used in the same way as a single **Variable**, but in this case a **List** is more efficient than a single **Variable** because the **Grayscale module** will be reporting more than one sensor value.
+The **create list with** block will create separate **Variables** for each sensor, and put them into a List.

 **EXAMPLE**